 Language.
 Thank you, Sonic the Hedgehog movie for disclosing the PG rating correctly.
 The MPAA “brief mild language” in the film consisted of 3 and a half…(?) swear word references: two H-E-double-hockey-sticks, one female dog, and the written word “sucks” (though never said).

 However for more sensitive parents, I did write down a few non-swear words that may raise some red flags: “stupid” (used in a derogatory way), “butt,” “shut up,” two “g-d” in vain references and “whack job” are all said in the film too.
 Be warned.

-What Sonic the Hedgehog movie age rating is recommended?
+What Sonic the Hedgehog movie age rating is recommended for kids?

 Sonic was a movie predicted to be an utter failure from the very first movie trailer release.
 While I was certainly expecting this film to make a mad dash to a cringe worthy performance (cough, Cats), Sonic the Hedgehog movie is the visual reminder that every

 underdog under-hedgehog can have his day.
 (Did you catch all of the puns in that sentence?)

 Overall, it’s another surprising win for Paramount Pictures.
 Great casting, balancing the 90’s nostalgic adults with the newer child gamer generation, and a unique story while evoking emotion, humor and strong family connection, Sonic the Hedgehog movie has done what most live action films fail to do today – make a strong come back from the fast track to disaster.
 While definitely not perfect (ahem, bar scene), the overall positive messaging is something that can bring back family connection, relating to both parents and our video game obsessed kids.